Breaking the Code

+Spanish adaptation of the play in Chile in 2005.

 Breaking the Code is a 1986 British play by Hugh Whitemore about British mathematician Alan Turing, who was a key player in the breaking of the German Enigma code at Bletchley Park during World War II and a pioneer of computer science.
 The play thematically links Turing's cryptographic activities with his attempts to grapple with his homosexuality.

 It was adapted into a 1996 television film directed by Herbert Wise, with Derek Jacobi reprising his stage role as Turing.